egustafson/picasso-hello-java/DEPLOY-Picasso.md

 multiple ways, and possibly "better" ways, to add AppPulse; this is the process the Picasso M&A team recommends the prototype team follow.

+> Note:  this document presumes the Java project being deployed is
+> managed and built by [Maven](https://maven.apache.org/ "mvn").

 Overview
 --------